indirect/andre.arko.net/_posts/2013-12-04-how-to-be-an-ally.md

 ### Fucking allies how do they work

 So now that you care, what can you do?
-Primarily, it is this: shuck the fuck up and listen.
+Primarily, it is this: shut the fuck up and listen.
 There are a lot of people who have been mistreated.
 Listen to them.
 You have not experienced what has happened to them.
 Listen to them so you can understand their experiences.
 They will probably be angry.
 They should be!
 The culture says it's fine to mistreat them.
 Ugh.

 Now that you're listening, you'll probably only last a few seconds before you're tempted to say something.
 Don't.
 Don't change the subject.
 Don't talk about how you have problems too.
 Don't tell them they're being too angry.
 Don't tell them being angry will have some sort of bad impact.
 Don't say anything that includes "I'm only trying to help".
 You didn't have their experience, and your problems aren't directly comparable to theirs.